parkin/pore-compare/README.md

 ## Contributing

 To add your data, please send in a pull request or [create a new issue](https://github.com/parkin/pore-compare/issues).
+Please see [data/data.json](data/data.json) to see current data.

+Feel free to also send pull requests for any style/development of the page.